Of Music, Manners, & Dreams...

 Call it the rebel in me, but once I grew up, every time I had a little pinch of money, I'd get a little twinge inside me and remember those guys and how they made me feel, and then I'd think, "Do you want to be like them?
 Do you want to be competitive and aggressive and dismissive like them?"
 Of course, the pragmatist in me has always given all the brands I had access to every chance.
 It just so happens that whenever I've had money, the best guitar I could find in its class was always something else.
 And then there's that little twinge, or maybe I'm still a true believer underneath.

-Forty years later, I guess I'm still waiting for the skies to open.
+Over forty years later, I guess I'm still waiting for the skies to open.